varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

 A subroutine is used to group code for legibility or reusability::

     sub pipe_if_local {
-        if (client.ip ~ local) {
+        if (client.ip ~ localnetwork) {
             return (pipe);
         }
     }

 Subroutines in VCL do not take arguments, nor do they return values.
-The built in subroutines all have names beginning with vcl_, which is reserved.
+The built in subroutines all have names beginning with vcl\_, which is reserved.

 To call a subroutine, use the call keyword followed by the subroutine's name::

+    sub vcl_recv {
         call pipe_if_local;
+    }

 Return statements
 ~~~~~~~~~~~~~~~~~

-The subroutine executions ends when a return(*action*) statement is
+The ongoing vcl\_* subroutine execution ends when a return(*action*) statement
-made.
+is made.

 The *action* specifies how execution should proceed.
-The context
+The context defines
-defines which actions are available.
-See the user guide for information
+which actions are available.
-on what actions are available where.

 Multiple subroutines
 ~~~~~~~~~~~~~~~~~~~~

-If multiple subroutines with the name of one of the builtin ones are defined, they are concatenated in the order in which they appear in the source.
+If multiple subroutines with the name of one of the built-in ones are defined, they are concatenated in the order in which they appear in the source.

-The default versions distributed with Varnish will be implicitly concatenated.
+The built-in VCL distributed with Varnish will be implicitly concatenated when the VCL is compiled.

 Variables